 The third interesting geographical reason for colour being blue is to push away the termites (insects).
 Due to the hot and semi-arid climate yearlong, Jodhpur houses have a tendency to termites and the termite’s destruct/ demolish the walls and structures of many historic buildings/houses in the city.
 So, in order to maintain the property from these upsetting bugs, people painted their houses with blue colour.
 This paint (blue colour) is a combination of copper sulphate and limestone that not useful in repulsing the termites but copper sulphate under certain conditions turns blue and offering the houses their popular royalcolour.

-Another theory which sounds more logical is summer season are actually hot here and blue colour has psychologically most calming effect/a good reflector of sun rays, so colouring the houses like blue keep their residence cool in warmer months.
+Another theory which sounds more logical is summer season are actually hot here and blue color has psychologically most calming effect/a good reflector of sun rays, so coloring the houses like blue keep their residence cool in warmer months.

 How to Reach Jodhpur